SuhyunKimm/Life-Expectancy-and-GDP/life_expectancy_gdp.md

-From these graphs, it is hard to determine if there is a relationship between each country's GDP and its life expectancy.
-Therefore, I decided to combine all six graphs into one, using different colors of dots for each country to better visualize the data.
+From these graphs, I observed positive correlations between GDP and life expectancy across all countries.

 ```python